myOmikron/kraken-project/sdk/python-sdk/docs/WsMessageOneOf11.md

-# WsMessageOneOf6
+# WsMessageOneOf11

-A result for a subdomain enumeration using bruteforce DNS requests
+A result for a DNS resolution requests

 ## Properties
 Name | Type | Description | Notes